 - If you're serving the French toast all at once, keep slices warm in the oven set on the 200 F or "warm" setting while you make subsequent batches.

-- Use part light cream, half-and-half, or heavy cream for a silkier, richer egg batter.
+- Use part light cream, half-and-half, or heavy cream to create a silkier, richer egg batter.

 - For a change of pace, use toppings instead of syrup for your French toast.
-Powdered sugar, chocolate chips or nuts, berries, or a streusel mixture are just a few tasty alternatives.
+Powdered sugar, chocolate chips or nuts, berries, or a streusel mixture or fruit compote are just a few tasty alternatives.

-- Freeze extra French toast for another day.
-Arrange the cooked French toast on a baking sheet, freeze for 1 hour, then seal in freezer bags.
-Freeze for up to two months.
-Just reheat the French toast in the toaster or skillet.
+Did you know you can freeze French toast?
+Make big batches and freeze French toast for easy breakfasts: Arrange the cooked and cooled French toast on a baking sheet, freeze for 1 hour, then transfer to freezer bags and seal.
+It will keep for up to two months.
+Reheat the French toast in the toaster or skillet.